-In 2008 Lorina established her own indie publishing house in direct response to the changing face of publishing.
+In 2008 Lorina established her own publishing house in direct response to the changing face of publishing.
 She brings with her over 30 years of experience as a freelance writer, author and editor, and a commitment to publishing new Canadian voices which might otherwise remain silent.

 In addition to her work in the literary arts, she has been a visual artist all her life, producing work primarily in watercolour, but also pen and ink, oil, acrylic and textiles, as well as digital media.
 Her work has been commissioned by both public and private patrons, and hangs in government, corporate and private spaces.

 Her personal website can be found at lorinastephens.com

 Aerin Caley has had a varied career: working as a writer, a technical writer, a shiatsu therapist, an editor and a reviewer.
 One uniting theme is her ongoing interest in communication of all types and a love affair with the eccentricities of the English language.